 We endeavor to improve our equipment in performance and design.
-To this end, FurnacePros encourages clients to suggest methods of improving designs and service.
-Additionally, we are always more than happy to discuss, in confidence, new thermal processing requirements, however difficult or mundane they may be.
-When needed, FurnacePros stands ready to design new equipment to meet the special and challenging needs our partners require.
+To this end, FurnacePros encourages users to provide data on furnace performance and suggest ideas for improving designs and service.
+Additionally, we are always more than happy to discuss, in confidence, new thermal processing requirements, however difficult or complex they may be.
+In any event, we hope that you will find this manual useful to help you operate your equipment to meet the special and challenging needs of your thermal processing endeavors.